Your Money or Your Wife: Critical reception

 The Monthly Film Bulletin said "This is an erratic mixture of light comedy and broad farce, the rules of both styles being treated with something very like contempt.
 Peggy Cummins and Donald Sinden labour solemnly, but a wordy, static script curbs their style and robs the rest of the cast stuck with familiar characterisations of incomprehensible bearded foreigners, over-sexed misunderstood spinsters, etc.— of all spontaneity.
 Such action as there is grinds to a halt every time a loose stair-rod or an overflowing glass of milk urgently telegraphs."

 Variety said "Here is an inept little comedy of unremitting silliness, nothing of the wit of which the screenplay writer, Roland Jeans, has shown himself capable of in the past.
 Popularity of the stars, Donald Sinden and Peggy Cummins, may make it a useful filler for undiscriminating British houses.
 But on the whole the entire project can be written off as a sad mistake."

 In the Radio Times, David Parkinson gave the film one out of five stars, writing, "Nice title, shame about the movie ...
 Both screenwriter Ronald Jeans and director Anthony Simmons seemed to think that an abundance of slapstick, a little innuendo and bags of mugging would be enough to have the audience in convulsions."

-In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", writing: "Very heavy farce, the performances smack of desparation."
+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "poor", writing: "Very heavy farce, the performances smack of desperation."